jleopold28/snippets-and-notes/README.md

 ---

-### Ansible Puppet
+### Ansible 2.0

-Proof of concept for replacing MCollective with Ansible for interactions with r10k and Puppet.
+Collection of simple playbooks for use with Ansible 2.0.

 ### CMake Modules